phamhuutruong7/archery-event-bmad/docs/epics.md

 ---

-### Story 5.2: Qualification Score Submission API
+### Story 5.2: Peer Scoring Submission API with Team Registration

 **As an** athlete,
-**I want** to submit my arrow scores for an end,
+**I want** to submit arrow scores for OTHER athletes on my target (peer scoring),
-**So that** my performance is recorded.
+**So that** scores are entered without self-scoring bias.

 **Acceptance Criteria:**
-1. POST `/api/v1/games/{gameId}/scores` accepts: endNumber, scores (array of 6 integers)
+1. POST `/api/v1/competitions/{compId}/scores` accepts: targetAthleteId, endNumber, arrows (array of 6 strings: "X", "10", "9", ..., "M")
-2. Validates: user is registered athlete for game, scores are 0-10, endNumber sequential
-3. Creates qualification_scores record with calculated endTotal and cumulativeTotal
-4. Athlete can only submit own scores
+2. Validates:
+   - User has permission to score for targetAthleteId (uses `CanScoreForAthlete` policy)
+   - If user is Athlete: targetAthleteId must be on SAME target AND targetAthleteId ≠ userId
+   - If user is Referee/Host/Admin: can score for ANY athlete
+   - Scores are valid values (X, 10-1, M)
+   - End number is sequential
+   - Competition status is "In Progress" (not "Closed")
+3. Creates scoresheet_ends record with: athlete_id (target athlete), end_number, arrows JSON, end_total, cumulative_total, submitted_by (current user), submitted_at
-5. Cannot submit if scores are locked
+4. Cannot submit if end already exists (idempotency)
-6. Scores array must have exactly 6 values (or configured arrow count per end)
-7. Response returns created score with rank update
+5. Response returns created score with rank update and completion status
-8. Duplicate end submission returns 400
-9. After successful save, triggers SignalR broadcast to game group
+6. After successful save, triggers SignalR broadcast to competition group
+7. Team registration: Athletes must have team_name in registration (required field)
+8. Team auto-creation: If team_name doesn't exist in teams table, create new team record
+9. Store team_id in athlete registration

 **Technical Notes:**
-- Calculate endTotal = sum(scores)
+- Calculate endTotal: X/10=10 points, M=0 points, 1-9 = face value
-- Calculate cumulativeTotal from previous ends
+- Calculate cumulativeTotal from previous ends for this athlete
 - Use transaction for score save + broadcast
-- Return current rank in response
+- Return current rank and completion percentage
+- Resource-based authorization: `[Authorize(Policy = "CanScoreForAthlete")]`
+- Team creation: INSERT INTO teams (name) VALUES (teamName) ON CONFLICT DO NOTHING

-**Prerequisites:** Story 5.1 (SignalR hub), Story 4.1 (Athlete registration)
+**Prerequisites:** Story 5.0 (Target organization), Story 5.1 (SignalR hub), Story 4.1 (Athlete registration)

 ---